-Our best advice is to take a walking tour through the city.
+Our best advice is to take a walking tour of Old Havana (Habana Vieja).
 You’ll hear some of the amazing history and culture that’s alive here and discover elements you’d miss if you weren’t told about them.

-• The Cathedral Havana (plus square of the houses of the 4 richest families in Cuba)
+- The Cathedral Havana (plus the square of the houses of the 4 richest families in Cuba)

-• Plus if you have time, visit the castle – Castillo el Morro – the other side of the harbour.
+- Plus if you have time, visit the castle – Castillo el Morro – on the other side of the harbour.
 It’s full of history and a real icon of the city.

 A tiny town with a huge influence over the rest of the country, Vinales is where the very best tobacco is grown for the biggest cigar brands.
 Cohiba, Montecristo, Cuaba – they all use the leaves grown in this valley.

-From the mountains surrounding it to the little dance club behind the main square, Viñales epitomises regional Cuban life.
+From the mountains surrounding it to the little dance club behind the main square, Viñales epitomizes regional Cuban life.

 Things to see in Viñales, Cuba:

 About an hour and a half west along the coast from the Bay of Pigs, this harbourside town is full of art, culture, and history.
 Cienfuegos is known as the Pearl of the South thanks to its beautiful bay – Bahia de Jagua.